Photo / Bao-Quan Nguyen

 We must do the brave and vigilant work of loving ourself.
 The precious planet needs this humanitarian act and it needs it NOW.

 This is a call to action.

-Self love has frequently been muddied by misunderstood words, such as self centered and self absorbed.
+Self love is often muddied by misunderstood words, like self centered and self absorbed.
 It is time to rewrite the cultural dictionary.
 I’m ready to propose new definitions.

 Being self-centered allows us to center in ourself before we tend the needs of others.
 It allows us to meet their needs from a place of grounded nurturing versus martyrdom and resentment.
 When care taking vampires our own well being, it is less effective in bolstering the well being of others.
 Care taking that vampires our own well being is a double edged gift.
 We fool ourselves into believing it is noble.
-We collectively affirm the image of bleeding, noble love, of sacrificial, depleting sainthood and in doing so, we collectively cop out.
+We collectively affirm the image of depleting loving - of sacrificial saintliness.

-But because we simply love them and we simply love ourself and we are a self-generated entity of confidence.
+But because we simply love them and we simply love ourself and we are a self-generated entity of reciprocal loving energy.

-The shift occurs when we let the the emotional body have motion.
+There is something so seductive about self-criticism and martyrdom.
+There's is no way to short cut past our growth edges.
+The only way to shift is to experience our internal story and keep our hand loose.
+Do not grip.
+Let the the emotional body have motion.
 Motion moves through us and eventually moves on.
-When we grip the experience of our wounds and our feelings and our fears so tightly that they cannot wash through us, then our wounds and our fears cement again and again into our identity.
-We begin loving with passive aggressive edges.
+When we grip onto our wounds and our feelings and our fears so tightly that they cannot wash through us, then our wounds and our fears cement again and again into our identity.
+We begin loving with passive aggressive tendencies.
 We begin blaming and cowering and clawing.
-We begin believing that no one is ever enough because this reflects our personal identity of never being enough.
+We begin believing that no one is ever enough because we have latched onto the identity that we will never be enough.

 The healing potential of love is diminished when we shirk the task of true self-adoration.